Further Improvements In After Care Set Up: Part 2

 Although most patients like to come back and see us after their surgery, occasionally – especially if they live a very long way away from London – they might prefer to see their family optometrist instead.
 In such cases it is essential that a good professional working relationship is maintained.

-Although Alexandra has always enjoyed good eyesight and has never needed glasses, she knows that when this situation changes she will be a “rubbish patient”.
+Although she has always enjoyed good eyesight and has never needed glasses, she knows that when this situation changes she will be a “rubbish patient”.

 “I am hugely motivated to have good vision – I will be completely intolerant of any blur as soon as it occurs and will want it corrected immediately.